MerihEkin/NRF_DepthEstimation/README.md

-# DORN_DepthEstimation
+# NRF CNN Depth Estimation
-Implementation of  "Monocular Depth Estimation Using Neural Regression Forest" paper
+This is my attempt to replicate the method in the "Monocular Depth Estimation Using Neural Regression Forest" paper